heeropang/VirtualPullDown/README.md

    ```
 </details>

-A plot of pTM and ipTM values allows users to quickly navigate and interpret the results.
+And a pTM ipTM plot, which concurrently allows users to quickly navigate and interpret the results.

 ![pTM and ipTM plot](./postprocessing/figures/Nm60.png)